Credit Cards With Free Travel Insurance

 Credit card travel insurance can offer significant savings as it’s included in the card’s annual fee.
 However, standalone policies may provide more flexibility and customisation, such as covering pre-existing medical conditions or offering higher limits.
 Credit card insurance often has higher excesses and may require you to book the entire trip on the card to activate coverage, which may not be necessary with standalone policies.

-What to consider and how to choose the best travel insurance credit card
+How to choose the best travel insurance credit card

 When choosing a credit card with travel insurance, consider the following: